rooklift/iodine/README.md

 # Iodine 🐢

 This is a realtime viewer for Halite 3 games.
-This is *work in progress*.

 * You will need Electron
 * You will need a recent version of the *[dubnium engine](https://github.com/fohristiwhirl/dubnium)* (a clone of Halite 3)